chuckstack/chuckstack.github.io/src-ls/getting-started.md

 [PostgreSQL](./tool-postgresql.md) also plays a big role in the chuck-stack.
 You want to be able to be able to use psql (PostgreSQL's command line tool - CLI) to connect to a local database and issue a few commands.

+This is the single best overview showing [why PostgreSQL is so important to the chuck-stack](https://www.youtube.com/watch?v=3JW732GrMdg).

-Examples to come soon...
+More examples to come soon...
 [Join the stack-academy](./stack-academy.md) for quicker options to get started.

 ## chuck-stack Test